Rumana Rashid Ishita

-Rumana Rashid Ishita is a Bangladeshi television actress, director, and writer.
+Rumana Rashid Ishita (Birth: 22 August 1980) is a Bangladeshi television actress, director, and writer.
 She won the national talent competition, Notun Kuri, as a child artiste in 1988.

 Education

 Ishita completed her bachelor's in 2004 and later completed her MBA.
-She is a former student of Holy Cross Girl's School and College.
+She is a former student of Holy Cross Girls' School and College.

 Career

 In 2007, Ishita served as a marketing executive of the television channel Channel i and worked for 11 years.
 She is also a faculty member of a private university.

 Personal life

 Ishita is a restaurateur.
 Singer Firoza Begum was her aunt-in-law.